Heroku CI: Browser and User Acceptance Testing (UAT)

 Google Chrome

-Google Chrome recently added support for a --headless
+Google Chrome supports a --headless

 {